Poetry reading: History

 American poet Donald Hall described the increase in emphasis on public readings of poetry in the United States in a 2012 New Yorker magazine blog post where he recounted it a phenomenon that grew in the last half of the twentieth century.

-Hall, who speculates that the change may have been due to the star power of Dylan Thomas(1914-1953), wrote, "It used to be that one poet in each generation performed poems in public.
+Hall, who speculates that the change may have been due to the star power of Dylan Thomas (1914-1953), wrote, "It used to be that one poet in each generation performed poems in public.
 In the twenties, it was Vachel Lindsay, who sometimes dropped to his knees in the middle of a poem.
 Then Robert Frost took over, and made his living largely on the road."
 Hall suggests that poetry readings have shifted the focus of poetry more towards sound, adding that "In concentrating on sound, as in anything else, there are things to beware of.
 Revising a poem one morning, I found myself knowing that a new phrase was repellent, but realized it would pass if I intoned it out loud.
 Watch out.
 A poem must work from the platform but it must also work on the page."
-Afroamerican poet Maya Angelou was a friend of Malcolm X, and she performed poetry reading.
-Radical poet group The Last Poets performed poetry reading with African conga, and Gil Scott-Heron play poetry reading with jazz music.
+Afroamerican poet Maya Angelou was a friend of Malcolm X, and she performed poetry readings.
+Radical poet group The Last Poets performed poetry reading with African conga, and Gil Scott-Heron plays poetry reading with jazz music.
 Dub poet Linton Kwesi Johnson recorded poetry reggae album "Bass Culture" in 1980.